-- "Appropriate" PPE does not permit blood or OPIMs (Other potentially infectious material) to pass through to, or reach the employee's work clothes, street clothes, undergarments, skin, eyes, mouth or mucous membranes under normal conditions and for the duration of its use. - If a team member's uniform becomes contaminated with blood or OPIM (Other potentially infectious material) during work, refer to the work attire policy for proper laundering, replacement or disposal
+- "Appropriate" PPE does not permit blood or OPIMs (other potentially infectious material) to pass through to, or reach the employee's work clothes, street clothes, undergarments, skin, eyes, mouth or mucous membranes under normal conditions and for the duration of its use. - If a team member's uniform becomes contaminated with blood or OPIM during work, refer to the work attire policy for proper laundering, replacement or disposal. - Refer to the work attire policy.